Skip to main content

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

 Media writers should choose their words with care.
 They should include only one thought per sentence.
-They should select unambiguous words and should structure sentences such both content and context are easy to understand.
+They should select unambiguous words and should structure sentences so that both content and context are easily understood.

 Guidelines for writing clear sentences in the media industry